drarwood/gags/README.md

 ```
 gags --pheno example_data/ExamplePheno.txt --ns 1000,1000 --means 90,110 --sds 15,12 --out MyPhenoSubset.txt
 ```
-Note that if trying to create more than one group then the order of N, mean and SD values need to be respective of each other on the command line.
+To create multiple non-overlapping distributions then the order of N, mean and SD values need to be respective of each other on the command line.

 To create a series of non-identical solutions ensure to inclue the --seed flag:
 ```